lisitsyn/tapkee/README.md

 Customization
 -------------

-Tapkee is supposed to be highly customizable with preprocessor definitions.
+Tapkee is being developed to be highly customizable with preprocessor definitions.

-If you want to use float as numeric type (default is double) you may do that with definition of `#define TAPKEE_CUSTOM_NUMTYPE float` before including [defines header](https://github.com/lisitsyn/tapkee/tree/master/include/tapkee_defines.hpp).
+If you want to use float as internal numeric type (default is double) you may do that with definition of `#define TAPKEE_CUSTOM_NUMTYPE float` before including [defines header](https://github.com/lisitsyn/tapkee/tree/master/include/tapkee_defines.hpp).

-If you use some non-standard STL-compatible realization of vector, map and pair you may redefine them with `TAPKEE_INTERNAL_VECTOR`, `TAPKEE_INTERNAL_PAIR`, `TAPKEE_INTERNAL_MAP` (they are set to std::vector, std::pair and std::map by default).
+If you use some non-standard STL-compatible realization of vector, map and pair you may redefine them with `TAPKEE_INTERNAL_VECTOR`, `TAPKEE_INTERNAL_PAIR`, `TAPKEE_INTERNAL_MAP` (they are set to std::vector, std::pair and std::map by default otherwise).

-You may define `TAPKEE_USE_FIBONACCI_HEAP` or `TAPKEE_USE_PRIORITY_QUEUE` to select which data structure should be used for shortest paths computing.
+You may define `TAPKEE_USE_FIBONACCI_HEAP` or `TAPKEE_USE_PRIORITY_QUEUE` to select which data structure should be used in the shortest paths computing algorithm.
 By default a priority queue is used.

 Other properties can be loaded from some provided header file using `#define TAPKEE_CUSTOM_PROPERTIES`.
-Currently such file should define the variable `COVERTREE_BASE` which is base of the CoverTree to be used (default is 1.3).
+Currently such file should define only one variable - `COVERTREE_BASE` which defines the base of the CoverTree (default is 1.3).

 Application
 -----------

-Tapkee comes with a sample application which can be used to construct low-dimensional representations of feature matrices.
+Tapkee comes with a sample application which can be used to construct low-dimensional representations of dense feature matrices.
 For more information on its usage please run:

 `./tapkee -h`